platipusica/jampy-posfixaliases/README.md

 The file domain3.virtual would look like:

 ```
-#WARNING GENERATED FILE...                              <-- this is a file Header
+#WARNING GENERATED FILE...                              <-- this is a file Header, rarely changes
-aliases go in here:
+aliases go in here:                                     /\
+                                                        |
 .
+Changing quite often
-.
+.                                                       |
+                                                        \/
 # WARNING WARNING WARNING                               <-- this is a file Footer
-# This entry must be the last entry in the file !!!     <-- this is a Footer
+# This entry must be the last entry in the file !!!
-# Catch-all for non-existent Addresses                  <-- this is a Footer
+# Catch-all for non-existent Addresses
-# WARNING WARNING WARNING                               <-- this is a Footer
+# WARNING WARNING WARNING
-@doman3.com	devnull                                      <-- this is a Footer
+@doman3.com	devnull                                     <-- end of Footer, rarely changes
 ```

 and it would be written in /etc/postfix/virtual_maps/ folder.
 The 'hashed' file would be created there as well.